-- To study the level of Academic Achievement of Secondary School Students in Learning Mathematics with respect to Gender. - To find the significant difference in Self-Regulated Learning of Secondary School Students in Learning Mathematics with respect to Gender. - To find the significant difference in Academic Achievement of Secondary School Students in Learning Mathematics with respect to Gender. - To find the significant relationship between Self-Regulated Learning and Academic Achievement of Secondary School Students in Learning Mathematics.
+- To find the significant difference in Self-Regulated Learning of Secondary School Students in Learning Mathematics with respect to Gender. - To find the significant difference in Academic Achievement of Secondary School Students in Learning Mathematics with respect to Gender. - To find the significant relationship between Self-Regulated Learning and Academic Achievement of Secondary School Students in Learning Mathematics.